dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0000.md

 This is even more startling when you consider the change that has taken place in hardware over the same half-century.
 I started programming on machines the size of kitchen refrigerators that had half-megahertz cycle times, 4K of core memory, 32K of disk memory, and a 10 character per second teletype interface.
 I am writing this preface on a bus while touring in South Africa.
 I am using a MacBook with four i7 cores running at 2.8 gigahertz each.
 It has 16 gigabytes of RAM, a terabyte of SSD, and a 2880*1800 retina display capable of showing extremely high-definition video.
 The difference in computational power is staggering.
 Any reasonable analysis will show that this MacBook is at least 1022 more powerful than those early computers that I started using half a century ago.

 Twenty-two orders of magnitude is a very large number.
 It is the number of angstroms from Earth to Alpha-Centuri.
 It is the number of electrons in the change in your pocket or purse.
-And yet that number—that number at least—is the computational power increase that I have experienced in my own lifetime.
+And yet that number — that number at least — is the computational power increase that I have experienced in my own lifetime.

 And with all that vast change in computational power, what has been the effect on the software I write?
 It’s gotten bigger certainly.
 I used to think 2000 lines was a big program.
 After all, it was a full box of cards that weighed 10 pounds.
 Now, however, a program isn’t really big until it exceeds 100,000 lines.

 The software has also gotten much more performant.
 We can do things today that we could scarcely dream about in the 1960s.
-The Forbin Project, The

-Moon Is a Harsh Mistress, and 2001: A Space Odyssey all tried to imagine our current future, but missed the mark rather significantly.
+The Forbin Project, The Moon Is a Harsh Mistress, and 2001: A Space Odyssey all tried to imagine our current future, but missed the mark rather significantly.
 They all imagined huge machines that gained sentience.
 What we have instead are impossibly small machines that are still … just machines.

 And there is one thing more about the software we have now, compared to the software from back then: It’s made of  the same stuff.
 It’s made of if statements, assignment statements, and while loops.

 Oh, you might object and say that we’ve got much better languages and superior paradigms.
 After all, we program in Java, or C#, or Ruby, and we use object-oriented design.
-True—and yet the code is still just an assemblage of sequence, selection, and iteration, just as it was back in the 1960s and 1950s.
+True — and yet the code is still just an assemblage of sequence, selection, and iteration, just as it was back in the 1960s and 1950s.

 When you really look closely at the practice of programming computers, you realize that very little has changed in 50 years.
 The languages have gotten a little better.
 The tools have gotten fantastically better.
 But the basic building blocks of a computer program have not changed.